Pathways Of Dispersal for Cholera And Solution Tools (PODCAST)

 The causative agent of the disease cholera, is the bacterial pathogen Vibrio cholerae, found in many coastal, estuarine, and brackish waters around the world.
 The disease transmission routes include direct human-to-human infection, and human-to-environment interactions.

-In the environment, Vibrio bacteria flourish under warm temperature, moderate salinity and turbidity.
-They bacteria are found as free-floating forms or attached to living (plankton) and non-living (sediment) hosts, and can be transported through long-distance oceanic corridors by currents, as well as in ballast-waters from ship.
+In the environment, Vibrio bacteria flourish under warm temperatures, moderate salinity and turbidity.
+The bacteria are found as free-floating forms or attached to living (plankton) and non-living (sediment) hosts, and can be transported through long-distance oceanic corridors by currents, as well as in ballast-waters from ship.
 To date, despite important efforts in surveillance of cholera epidemics, the major environmental reservoirs of Vibrio bacteria, their connectivity and oceanic transmission routes, their link with climate events, and the associated impact on human health remain largely unknown.

-- Improve our understanding of the dynamics and connectivity of environmental reservoirs of Vibrio pathogens and cholera outbreaks in the northern Indian Ocean;
+- Improve understanding of the dynamics and connectivity of environmental reservoirs of Vibrio pathogens and cholera outbreaks in the northern Indian Ocean;

 - Characterise the influence of climate and extreme weather events on cholera outbreaks and environmental transmission routes;